openfactoryio/openfactory-sdk/README.md

 | `openfactory-version` | Git ref (branch, tag, or commit) of OpenFactory Core to install | string  | *(matches feature version)* |
 | `useLocalSdk`         | Use the local SDK source code instead of installing from GitHub | boolean | `false`                     |

 > 📝 **Note:** The default `openfactory-version` is automatically set to the OpenFactory Core version that this SDK feature was developed and tested against.
-You typically don’t need to override it unless you're testing against a different core version.
+Most users do not need to override it.

 ### ✅ What This Feature Does

-* Install OpenFactory with the desired version
+* Install OpenFactory with the desired version (matching the feature version)

 * Install the OpenFactory SDK